bijoutrouvaille/tyrex/readme.md

 ### Types overview

-The main pattern type is called `Pattern`, it is recursive and has a number of data constructors.
+The most important data type is called `Pattern`.
+It is recursive and has a number of data constructors.
+By applying it to the `match` function you get a list of possible matches.

-### Structural Operators
+### Positioning Operators

 - `_seq :: [Pattern] -> Sequence [Pattern]` - converts an array of patterns into a sequence pattern.
 - `_or :: Pattern -> Pattern -> Pattern` - converts two patterns into a disjunction.